statping/statping/dev/README.md

 ``` go
 type DbConfig types.DbConfig
 ```
-DbConfig stores the config.yml file for the statup configuration
+DbConfig stores the config.yml file for the statping configuration